craftcms/docs/docs/commerce/3.x/discounts.md

 order.shippingAddressId and order.shippingAddress.zipCode[0:2] == '70'
 ```

-The above would be a `true` statement if the order has a shipping address and the shipping address’s zipCode stars with `70`.
+The above would be a `true` statement if the order has a shipping address and the shipping address `zipCode` starts with `70`.

-This would be a way of giving this discount to anyone shipping to that zipCode.
+This would be a way of giving this discount to anyone shipping to that zip code.

 ### User Groups